Accounting and Finance

 Asset Pricing and Investment

 Prof Charlie Cai has worked on various areas of asset pricing, banking and market microstructure.
-His recent research focus has been in the areas of fintech in emerging markets, pricing anomalies, and systemic risk in a global context.
+His recent research focus has been in the areas of fintech, pricing anomalies, and sustainable investing.

 Prof Alex Kostakis works on empirical asset pricing and investment performance evaluation, examining topics such as the value of option-implied information, stock return predictability, and the performance of consumption-based vs. factor pricing models.

 Dr Shamim Ahmed works on asset pricing with applications to equity market and foreign exchange markets.

 Dr Davide Avino works on credit risk modelling and management as well as the interlinkages between the equity, credit, and options market.